 If you are using a TRRS cable in something like a mic or recording device that doesn’t use TRRS like a DSLR or Mirrorless camera then you are going to experience issues.
 Quite often this will result in the audio being really quiet and there being some distortion in the sound, a fish bowl type effect.
 You can identify this by checking your audio levels whilst recording, they will be much lower than usual and not peak properly when tapping the mic.
 If you cannot monitor the audio then you can check by playing back a clip and turning your volume right up and listening to see what was picked up.
 For this type of recording you should just be using a TRS (2 rings) to TRS cable (2 rings) like this one.

 This can be due to the quality and length of the cable.
 If you buy the cheapest and longest cable then you will essentially get the worst sound out of the microphone.
-Ideally you want to keep the cable short and opt for a decent quality cable, the microphone is only as good as the lead it is connected to.
+Ideally, you want to keep the cable short and opt for a decent quality cable, the microphone is only as good as the lead it is connected to.
 Try a cable like this one and see if the problem persists.

 Audio levels can also be a cause of poor audio, if you don’t have access to this on your device then all you can really do is check that you are using a decent cable and fairly decent microphone.

 For longer distance usage you can use powered lav mics and wireless mics through the same 3.5mm standard.
-The Rode Wireless Go is a great quality, lightweight and easy to use setup for a wireless mic solution.
+The Rode Wireless Go is a great quality, lightweight, and easy to use setup for a wireless mic solution.
 It comes in at under £200/$200 which is an excellent price for a wireless mic of that quality.

-If you want to use longer cables then you will need to look a upgrading some gear and using a bigger cable standard like XLR.
+If you want to use longer cables then you will need to look at upgrading some gear and using a bigger cable standard like XLR.
 This is only worth looking in to for people using DSLRs or Mirrorless cameras as this is not a practical option for phones or tablets.

 Overcoming audio problems

-You might think, well I don’t really need to know the technical details but its worth knowing which cable does what so you can check them before using them.
+You might think, well I don’t really need to know the technical details but it’s worth knowing which cable does what so you can check them before using them.
 If you don’t want to do this then I would advise just using the internal mic because bad audio is better than no audio in a lot of cases.

 To make sure your recordings are always working you do need to know the following.